“Beware of all Strangers” the Fox had been told,

 who doubted the warnings along with the dangers.

-Then Python would have a meal to take home,
+The Python “would get” a meal to take home,

 soon back for another the Python would roam.